 Secondary burning mouth syndrome

-For secondary burning mouth syndrome, treatment depends on any underlying conditions that may be causing your mouth discomfort.
+For secondary burning mouth syndrome, treatment depends on the underlying conditions that may be causing your mouth discomfort.

 Lifestyle and home remedies

-In addition to medical treatment and prescription medications, these self-help measures may reduce your symptoms and your mouth discomfort:
+In addition to medical treatment and prescription medicines, these self-help measures may reduce your symptoms:

 - Avoid acidic foods and liquids, such as tomatoes, orange juice, carbonated beverages and coffee.